Genoa, New York

 Genoa is a town in Cayuga County, New York, United States.
 The population was 1,816 at the 2020 census.
 The town is named after Genoa in Italy.

 The town is located in the southwestern corner of the county and is north of Ithaca.
 Genoa is in the heart of the Finger Lakes region.

 History

 The Sullivan Expedition moved through the area in 1779 destroying native villages and stores.
 Genoa became part of the Central New York Military Tract.
 The first settlers arrived in 1791.

 The town was created as Milton in 1789 while still part of Onondaga County.
 The name was changed to Genoa in 1808.
+The name was later adopted for use in Genoa, Illinois by early settler Thomas Madison, a Revolutionary War soldier who was inspired by the town in New York.

 The town was reduced to form the town of Locke in 1802.
 Genoa was reduced again in 1817 to form the town of Lansing in Tompkins County.

 Geography

 According to the United States Census Bureau, Genoa has a total area of 111.8 km2, of which 102.6 km2 is land and 9.2 km2, or 8.26%, is water.

 The western town line, marked by Cayuga Lake, is the border of Seneca County, and the southern town boundary is the border of Tompkins County.

 New York State Route 34 and New York State Route 34B are north-south highways through the town.
 New York State Route 90 becomes an east-west highway at Jump Corners.